plgd-dev/doc/content/en/tutorials/working-with-grpc-client.md

 To return only binary switches resources hosted by devices with ids `deviceID1` and `deviceID2`, following options shall be set: `GetResourceLinksRequest.device_ids_filter("[deviceID1, deviceID2]") && GetResourceLinksRequest.type_filter([oic.r.switch.binary])`.

 ## Get Resource Content
 The `GetResources` command supports various filter options.
-If all of them are **unset**, all resource contents of all devices user is authorized to use are returned from the resource-shadow.
+If all of them are **unset**, all resource contents (shadows) of all devices user is authorized to use are returned.

 **Example usages of filter options:**
 - to retrieve of resources identified by their hrefs use `GetResourcesRequest.resource_ids_filter` where combinations `deviceID` and `href` is required  in format `deviceID/href`